douglassjohnandrew/EnhancedInvokeVBA/README.md

 ' If Main throws an error, it will be handled
 On Error GoTo Handle
 Main = ""

 ' The main code is placed here, with line numbers automatically added 1 Call DisplaySum(num1, num2)
 2 Call DisplaySum(num1 - 1, num2 - 1)

-' ThisWorkbook.Save will be added here if SaveChanges is set to True Exit Function
+Exit Function

 Handle: